Periodic vs. Perpetual Inventory Systems – Pros & Cons of Each

 Predictive Analysis

 Information gathered from consumer purchasing habits can be used to predict future buying patterns, allowing businesses to optimize their inventories for periods of high demand as well as times of slower sales.
-This lead time reduction in inventory management is one of the main benefits of a perpetual system.
+This lead time reduction in inventory management is one of the main benefits of a perpetual inventory method.

 With continuous updates, perpetual systems minimize errors associated with manual counting and reduce the likelihood of stockouts.
 This accuracy supports better decision-making and helps maintain optimal inventory levels.